codermamtapaswan/digitalplanner-template/README.md

 Digital Planner is a blog website template designed to be easily converted into a WordPress theme.
 This template provides a clean and modern layout for creating a digital planner or journaling website on the WordPress platform.

+...Need To add Image of site for view.

 ## Features

 - Clean and modern design